Targets

 You can play this game indoors with a distance of 25 meters or outdoors with a distance of 90 meters from the traditional five-color, ten-ring target.

-Played solo or as a team for indoor target archery, you will shoot 25 meters on a 60cm target and 18 meters on a 40cm target in a Recurve and Compound division.
+Played solo or as a team for indoor target archery, you’ll shoot 25 meters on a 60cm target and 18 meters on a 40cm target in a Recurve and Compound division.

-If an arrow reaches outside the six rings, you will score 0 because it misses the target.
+If an arrow reaches outside the six rings, you’ll score 0 because it misses the target.

-As this is the closest to a tournament setup, you have to check your stance with your core engaged for stability.
+As this is the closest to a tournament setup, you’ve to check your stance with your core engaged for stability.

 You’ll want to have a relaxed grip that will cradle the bow before releasing the shot allowing you to have a good hold of the very foundation of your aim.